zwdzwd/transvar/README.md

 ### Technical notes

 RevAn follows in full the HGVS nomenclature while annotating protein level mutation identifiers.
 For example, a out-of-phase, in frame insertion, `ACIN1:c.1930_1931insATTCAC` will be annotated with `p.S643_R644insHS` rather than `R644delinsHSR`.
 Protein level mutation will be generated as if no nucleotide mutation information exists.

+### Bug report and feature request

+If you find any bugs (there is very likely due to the complexity of genomics) or you wish any feature, please direct to Wanding Zhou <zhouwanding@gmail.com>.
+Thank you.

 ## About
 This work is a collaboration between Wanding Zhou, Tenghui Chen, Zechen Chong and Professor Ken Chen at UT MD Anderson Cancer Center.